-A Smart Traveller's Guide to Currency in Slovakia
+A Travel Money Guide to Slovakia

 Slovakia is an unusual travel destination still comparatively untrammelled by tourists to Europe.
 Yet there’s so much to offer, from the small country’s mystical castles and charming towns to captivating mountains and stunning glacial lakes.